falcosecurity/evolution/GOVERNANCE.md

 The default decision making mechanism for The Falco Project is [lazy consensus](https://openoffice.apache.org/docs/governance/lazyConsensus.html).
 This means that any decision is considered supported by all concerned persons, as long as nobody objects.

-Silence on any consensus decision is implicit agreement, and equivalent to explicit agreement.
+Silence on any consensus decision is an implicit agreement, and equivalent to an explicit agreement.
 Explicit agreement may be stated at will.
 Decisions may, but do not need to, be called out and put up for discussion on any [communication channels](https://github.com/falcosecurity/community) at any time and by anyone.

 Consensus decisions can never override or go against the spirit of an earlier explicit vote.